 Facilities Management handles maintenance requests and is responsible for maintaining all residence halls and other campus facilities.
 Services provided includes; plumbing, carpentry, electrical, painting and common area custodial care.
-In the event that service is needed in your living area, you may submit a request through Housing Self Service.
-For emergency issues notify your RHD/RA office immediately.
+In the event that service is needed in your room, please submit a maintenance request through your OW portal., where a work order will be generated to remedy the problem(s).
+In the event that a service is needed in a common space